Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Adaptive Inertia

 where $ \sum_{i=1}^{n} |H_{i}| $ is the trace norm of the Hessian at $c$. \end{proposition}

-Intuitively, the momentum drift effect of Adai can be significantly larger Adam by allowing larger inertia, which can be verified in experiments.
+Intuitively, the momentum drift effect of Adai can be significantly larger than Adam by allowing larger inertia, which can be verified in experiments.
 We do not rigorously claim that Adai must converge faster than or as fast as Adam.
-Instead, we will empirically compare Adai with Adam on datasets.
+Instead, we empirically compare Adai with Adam and other popular optimizers on various datasets (See Table \ref{table:test} and Section \ref{sec:empirical})).

 \textbf{Adai escapes minima.} We formulate how Adai escapes minima in Proposition \ref{pr:Adaitransition}, which shows Adai can learn flat minima better than Adam.
+We leave the proof in Appendix \ref{pf:Adaitransition}.

-\begin{proposition}[Adai Escapes Minima] The mean escape time of Adai exponentially depends on eigenvalues of the Hessian at minima:
+\begin{proposition}[Adai Escapes Minima] The mean escape time of Adai exponentially depends on the eigenvalues of the Hessian at a minimum: